-Yet, they are worth the extra effort, offering a lot of attractive benefits for both buyers and sellers.
-For buyers, they can lead to lower premiums and higher gains, and ultimately greater returns on investment.
-For sellers, carve outs or divestments can have a higher likelihood of closing the deal, and they allow them to focus on the rest their business by eliminating parts that are less of a strategic fit (see figure 1).
+For buyers carve-outs or divestments can lead to lower premiums and higher gains, and ultimately greater returns on investment.
+For sellers, carve-outs or divestments can have a higher likelihood of closing the deal, and they allow them to focus on the rest their business by eliminating parts that are less of a strategic fit.

 Carve-outs or divestments can be very complex, however, and capturing their advantages requires looking beyond the financials to understand the challenges associated with the transition.
-This paper looks at how buyers and sellers can better manage carve-out transactions to ensure that they succeed.
+This article looks at how buyers and sellers can better manage carve-outs to ensure that they succeed.

 The good news is that such unintended consequences can be avoided by managing the transaction and the transition.
 This means agreeing to guiding principles, clearly defining the destination, and having the right resources at the negotiation table.